uk000/goto/README.md

 - `Peer Startup Data`
 - `Peer Deregistered`

 A server generates event `URI First Request` upon receiving first request for a URI.
-Subsequent requsts for that URI are tracked and counted as long as it produces the same response status.
+Subsequent requests for that URI are tracked and counted as long as it produces the same response status.
 Once the response status code changes for a URI, it generates event `Repeated URI Status` to log the accumulated summary of the URI so far, and the logs `URI Status Changed` to report the new status code.
-The accumulation and tracking logic then continues with this new status code, reporting once the status changes again for that URI.
+The accumulation and tracking logic then proceeds with this new status code, reporting once the status changes again for that URI.

 Various other events are published by `goto` peer instances acting as client and server, and by the `goto` registry instance, which are listed in other sections in this Readme.